Financial Affidavit

 Why You Need a Financial Affidavit

-Provide the court with accurate financial data needed to calculate child support using state child support guidelines and to determine appropriate alimony awards.
+Provide the court with accurate financial data needed to calculate child support using state child support guidelines - often in conjunction with a child custody agreement - and to determine appropriate alimony awards.

-Document your financial position for equitable distribution of marital property and debts during divorce proceedings.
+Document your financial position for equitable distribution of marital property and debts during Divorce settlement document proceedings.

 Protect yourself from unfavorable court orders by ensuring the judge has a complete and accurate picture of both parties' financial situations.